-As is well-known, digital logic circuits are divided into two categories: combinational circuits and sequential circuits.
-Almost all practical digital devices contain (classical) sequential circuits.
-However, the existing research on equivalence checking of quantum circuits focuses on their combinational logic.
+\textbf{Contributions of This Paper}: The existing research on equivalence checking of quantum circuits focuses on their combinational logic.
 In this paper, we define a formal framework for equivalence checking of sequential quantum circuits, where a natural quantum generalisation of Mealy machines is adopted to model sequential quantum circuits.
 Then the notion of equivalence of sequential quantum circuits can be formally defined in terms of the equivalence of quantum Mealy machines.

 A major difference between quantum circuits and classical circuits is that the state spaces of quantum circuits are continuums, and in contrast the state spaces of classical circuits are finite.
 In the case of combinational logic, it has been observed in the previous work mentioned above that equivalence checking of quantum circuits can be done with input sequences taken from some given basis (which are finite).
 To extend this idea to the case of sequential quantum logic, two additional dimensions of difficulty must be overcome: \begin{itemize}\item The dependence of the output of a sequential circuit on both the external input and the internal state complicates the procedure of reducing the equivalence checking to a specific basis of the state space; \item Quantum measurements in sequential circuits are essential when checking their equivalence; whereas the measurements in combinational circuits can always be pushed to the end and thus ignored in equivalence checking.\end{itemize} By circumventing these difficulties, we prove that equivalence checking of two quantum Mealy machines can be done with input sequences which are taken from a given basis and have a length quadratic in the dimensions of the state Hilbert spaces of the machines.